 Drying the Area -

-A Dri-Eaz portable dehumidifier can be used to speed up drying when outside humidity levels are high, or if there has been a massive amount of water introduced in the area.
+A commercially rated portable dehumidifier can be used to speed up drying when outside humidity levels are high, or if there has been a massive amount of water introduced in the area.

 The preferred method for large restoration jobs would be to seal off the affected area, and use a professional grade dehumidifier with several air moving fans to remove moisture from the area.
-Our flood restoration air mover is perfect for this type of work due to its low amp draw and high output of air.
+Our CleanFreak 2800 CFM air mover is perfect for this type of work due to its low amp draw and high output of air.
 Some industry professionals like air movers with built electrical outlets for daisy chaining multiple units together because electrical outlets may be few and far between in flood damaged areas.
 We have those available as well in our air movers and axial fans departments.

 Clean Up -

 Treat affected areas with the proper chemicals to prevent mold or mildew issues.
 Be aware that applying disinfectant to dirty surfaces will greatly reduce their germ-killing effectiveness.
 Surfaces must first be cleaned of dirt and debris with general-purpose cleaners.
-Brulin's Maxima disinfectant is a great spray and wipe option that can disinfect the area to inhibit mold growth.**
+Claire Multi-Purpose disinfectant is a great spray and wipe option that can disinfect the area to inhibit mold growth.**